GregTech-Intergalactical/GregTech/build_instructions.md

 - Import build into i.e. Idea.

+- Ensure project target is Java 8.

+- In Build, Execution, Deployment (under Settings), set Build and run using: Intellij IDEA under Build Tools.
+    This step is crucial to allow hotswapping.

 - Run antimatter:runData run configuration(you might have to select antimatter.main as module)

 - Run runData.